 “Evolutionary adaptation of quantitative traits: some mathematical models and recent advances”

-This event has passed!
+This event has already taken place!

-NUMEV seminars are open to a wide audience of students and researchers from all disciplines who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics, and Systems) or about opportunities to develop their skills and expertise.
+The NUMEV Seminars are open to a wide audience of students and researchers from all disciplines who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics, and Systems) or about opportunities to develop their skills and expertise.

-Sepideh Mirrahimi, Montpellier Alexander Grothendieck Institute (IMAG)
+Sepideh Mirrahimi, Alexander Grothendieck Institute of Montpellier (IMAG)

 “Evolutionary adaptation of quantitative traits: some mathematical models and recent advances”

-Sepideh Mirrahimi, Montpellier Alexander Grothendieck Institute (IMAG)
+Sepideh Mirrahimi, Alexander Grothendieck Institute of Montpellier (IMAG)

 Abstract

-Receive a weekly summary of the UM agenda
+Receive a weekly summary of the UM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.